The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 openssl pkcs8 -topk8 -nocrypt -inform pem -in rsaPrivateKey.pem -outform pem -out privateKey.pem

-You can use the generated pair of keys instead of the keys used in this quickstart.
+You can use the generated key pair instead of those used in this quickstart.

-Now we can generate a JWT to use with TokenSecuredResource endpoint.
+Now, you can generate a JWT to use with the TokenSecuredResource endpoint.
 To do this, run the following command:

 $ mvn exec:java -Dexec.mainClass=org.acme.security.jwt.GenerateToken -Dexec.classpathScope=test -Dsmallrye.jwt.sign.key.location=privateKey.pem